LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 php artisan make:test ActivityTest
 ```

 So, what do we need to test here?
-My first thought, the `Company Owner` needs to do every action only for his company.
-So, we need to test:
+Permissions, probably: the `Company Owner` needs to perform every action only for their company.

+So, we need to test the following:

-- For the activities list, the company owner can see only his company's activities and cannot see other companies.
+- For the activities list: test that the company owner can see only their company's activities and cannot see other companies.
-- For create, edit, and delete, it's the same, and we have already written similar tests in the `CompanyGuideTest`.
+- For create, edit, and delete: it's the same, and we have already written similar tests in the `CompanyGuideTest`.

 **tests/Feature/ActivityTest.php**:
 ```php